Star-Child: Text

-The Latin text in Star-Child was adapted from Dies irae and Massacre of the Innocents of the thirteenth century, as well as John 12:36 which says, "While ye have light, believe in the light, that ye may be the children of light.
+The Latin text of Star-Child was adapted from Dies irae and Massacre of the Innocents of the thirteenth century, as well as John 12:36 which says, "While ye have light, believe in the light, that ye may be the children of light.
 These things spake Jesus, and departed, and did hide himself from them."
 Crumb used Latin text because he believed it conveyed a universal meaning of finding a way out of despair to a hopeful and bright future.
 Although four conductors are required for this piece, only conductor number one conducts the vocal lines.

 The first phrase of Dies irae is specifically used in the fourth movement as well as at the very end of the piece.
 The second movement contains text from Dies irae as well, which is sung by a solo soprano in a duet with a solo trombonist located in front of the orchestra between solo vocalists.
 The final text of the piece comes from John 12:36.